github587/aws-bootcamp-cruddur-2023/journal/week1.md

-# Week 1 — App Conback end containertainerization
+# Week 1 — App containertainerization

 ## backend flask containerization
 Installed docker plugin if not available in VSCODE